Muhammad-Awais-Tariq/Release_Radar/README.md

 Genre name → TMDB genre ID
       │
       ▼
-TMDB API — fetch upcoming movies for that genre
-      │
-      ▼
-Shape a pool of 10 candidates + the user's mood
-      │
-      ▼
+AI Agent (Gemini) takes over:
+  - decides how to query TMDB (sort order, date range)
+  - calls the TMDB search tool
+  - if results are thin or don't fit the mood, searches again with different parameters (up to 3 tries)
-AI Agent (Gemini) reads the candidates + mood, picks the best 3, and writes a reason for each
+  - picks the best 3 movies and writes a reason for each │
-      │
       ▼
 Parse AI response into clean movie objects